peterhinch/micropython_eeprom/README.md

 # 1. MicroPython drivers for nonvolatile memory

-These drivers support nonvolatile memory chips.
+These drivers support nonvolatile memory chips and the littlefs filesystem.

 Currently supported devices use technologies having superior performance compared to flash.
 Resultant storage has much higher write endurance.
 In some